hellosauravgupta/project-tracker-agent/README.rst

 Part 1: Project Tracker API
 ===========================

-I implements a RESTful project and task management API using **FastAPI** and **PostgreSQL**, with full support for schema validation, querying, and documentation.
+I implemented a RESTful project and task management API using **FastAPI** and **PostgreSQL**, with full support for schema validation, querying, and documentation.